-Voting In Person
+Voting in Person

-On Election Day, a registered voter must
+On Election Day, as a registered voter, you must:

-- Check in with the precinct election officials at the entrance to the voting enclosure.
-Voters must state their name and residence address.
+- Go to the check in station and state your name and residential address.
+A photo ID or Photo ID Exception form is also required.
 If it is a primary election, unaffiliated voters must also state in which party’s primary they would like to participate.
-For more information about unaffiliated voters and primary elections, please refer to the “Type of Elections” section of this website.
+For more information about unaffiliated voters and primary elections, please refer to the Type of Elections section of this website.

 Assistance to Voters